-If you’re reading this blog, you already know what PCI is.
-Chances are, you also have some inclination that it’s a pain in the you-know-what too.
+If you’re reading this blog, chances are you already know what PCI is and you may also have some inclination that it can be a pain in the you-know-what, too.
 Just how severe that pain can be is something else altogether.

-“One of the big headaches around payment is PCI compliance; it’s a huge challenge.” - Tony La, CTO, Honk.
+“One of the big headaches around payment is PCI compliance; it’s a huge challenge.” - Tony La, CTO of Honk.

 The CTO of Honk, Tony La, for example, initially had his team build their own PCI-compliant infrastructure and managed the audit process in-house, only to find maintenance taking an excessive amount of time, energy, and focus that could have been spent on the core business.
 Tony decided to outsource their PCI for ongoing savings (and more) - despite having made it through the initial slog of a DIY build and audit.